time-less-ness/timeless-imgview/README.md

 # Timeless Image Viewer
-Various image viewers keep disappearing.
+Various good CLI image viewers keep disappearing.
 I needed one that works on Linux and Mac.
 I could not find one that suited my purposes.
 So I wrote my own.
 This one works for me.

 # Installation
 The brew command is needed for Mac.
 I believe most Linux can just do the python3 portion.